 - beverage with a meal, and

-- even hunger itself.
+- even hunger

-For this example however, let’s concentrate on the main underlying consumer need which is most likely thirst.
-There are many, many products in the market that can fulfill this need.
-Obviously we have the whole range of soft drinks, as well as juices, water, energy drinks, sports drinks, milk-based drinks, and even alcohol.
 If we keep extending this idea, we can see that hot drinks like coffee and tea will meet this consumer need.
 And there would even be some food items, such as ice-blocks and ice-creams, and potentially even soup that will also satisfy a consumer’s thirst.
+In other words, there are LOTS of potential competitors to consider.

 Therefore, it should be clear that a brand can have a very broad range of competitors, which leads us to the concept of competitive sets.
 A competitive set is how the firm sees and classifies their broad range of competitors.

-This first perceptual map highlights the range of competitors that could exist for a consumer simply looking to satisfy their need of thirst.
-As you see on this perceptual map, there is a very broad range of competitors to consider.
 Essentially in this case we are looking at the market at a product category level and we are less concerned with brands and individual product offerings at this stage.
 The main benefit of this style of perceptual map is that it provides a good overall understanding of all potential competitors for a firm.

 We can also color-code this map and place these competitors into related sets of players (as shown in the following perceptual map).
 This allows us to simplify the market to some extent so that we can better develop suitable marketing strategies to differentiate and adapt to changing competitive offerings.